 In the winter months the castle closes at 4pm, but there are some late night opening hours during special events like halloween which are worth looking out for.

-Where is Warwick Castle
+Where is Warwick Castle (with Postcode)

 Warwick Castle, Warwick, Warwickshire, CV34 6AH (postcode for standard parking).